Who is better to see?

-Id like to think you could go to any one of these professions and have a decent outcome.
+Id like to think you could go to any one of these professions and have the same outcome.
 Of course, there are differences and people will have had good, indifferent and awful experiences.
 The most likely situation is that you have had a friend recommend seeing someone and this is what drives 75% of our business at Core Body Clinic.
-I think it is alwys good to read about the clinic you are going to and asking is it right for you and your problem.
+I think it is alwys good to read about the clinic you are going to and asking, is it right for you and your problem?
 I will try to explain below what differences exist bwtween the three.
-Id like to say three things that totally seperate them but its much more complicated than that and expecially when you consider that I (Adrian) completed an MSc in Manual Therapy with my research on Spinal Manipulation and Adjustments.
-I use spinal manipulation a lot in my day to day clinic yet not all physiotherapists can do this very skilled technique.
+Id like to say three things that totally seperate them but its much more complicated than that and especially when you consider that I (Adrian) completed an MSc in Manual Therapy with my research on Spinal Manipulation and Spinal Adjustments.
+I use spinal manipulation a lot in my day to day clinic.
+However, not all physiotherapists can perform this very skilled technique.

 Which one should I see?